SimonZouvala/AK8PO_SFSI/README.md

 # AK8PO_SFSI - Software for secretary of institute

-This is a desktop application for obtaining credit from the subject at TBU Zlín.
+This is a desktop application for obtaining credit from the subject at UTB Zlín.

 ## How to run
 Run main class in SFSI-gui module.